Service Specific Access Control (SSAC)

 - UE gets the SSAC-related parameters from NW/Lower layers

 - UE checks for the disaster situation

 - UE calculates the SSAC timers and factors

 - UE makes calls on the basis of the above timer/factor values

 UE checks for emergency session and network type.

-For emergency [Reference : TS 124 173 V10.0.0 (2011-05) Section J 2.1.1 ]or non LTE NW type, the SSAC is other than LTE then skip the rest of steps below and continue with session establishment as SSAC feature is only applicable for LTE (EUTRAN) only UE.
-It is not used for UTRAN and GERAN network type.
+For emergency [Reference: TS 124 173 V10.0.0 (2011-05) Section J 2.1.1 ]or non-LTE NW type, if the SSAC is other than LTE then skip the rest of the steps below and continue with session establishment as the SSAC feature is only applicable for LTE (EUTRAN) only UE.
+It is not used for UTRAN and GERAN network types.